amcbarnett/hashistack-aws-chad/README.md

 # hashistack-aws
 Provides the resources for an Autoscaling group in AWS running Consul, Vault and Nomad.
-TestDemo

 ## Requirements